A small sampling of our two tone wedding bands and two tone engagement rings!

 As you can see, the whitest metals are the natural white metals.
 Platinum and palladium are comparable.
 Silver is slightly whiter than platinum.
 White gold, however, has a broader range of whiteness, from white to more of a beige color.

 But the most relevant question here is, is the white in the white gold white enough?
-In fifteen years of selling white gold wedding rings online to people who could not actually see them in person we have never had a ring returned for not being white enough.
+In fifteen-plus years of selling white gold wedding rings online to people who could not actually see them in person we have never had a ring returned for not being white enough.

 Nevertheless, to create a white gold wedding ring that looks like a platinum wedding ring, jewelers came up with rhodium plating.
 Rhodium is a natural white metal in the platinum family of metals.